 9:30pm – I am Dog Owner, Daughter: walk Bolena the family dog before closing up shop at home, evening message to mom.

-10:00pm – I am Woman: talk with husband, share insights of the day.
+10:00pm – I am Woman: talk with lover, share insights of the day.

 10:30pm – I am Tired Person: it has been 16 straight hours of life; time for the nighttime ritual and getting to bed, tomorrow is another day.